AndreaNicola/soldato-api/README.md

 I usually use this tier of the application to:
 * validate request bodies
-* decouple service from controllers using dependency injection (I recommend using constructor injection... stop using @Autowire like 10 years ago)
+* decouple services from controllers using dependency injection (I recommend using constructor injection... stop using @Autowire like 10 years ago)
 * manipulate service results to produce a better output for the consumer of the service (eventually)

 ## Services